Anshu-D/Anshu-D/README.md

 - ⚡ Fun fact: ...
 ## Education
 I hold a Bachelor's degree in Computer Science from University of Delhi.
 During my time at university,I completed courses in mathematics, computer science, and machine learning.In addition to that i have done certificate courses in Python,SQL,Power BI, ML.
 To Have a good grip i successfully completed several projects that involved data analysis and visualization and building models using ML.

+In this project, I analyzed the performance of a marketing campaign for a financial services company.
+I used SQL to extract data from a database and Python, Pandas, and Matplotlib <br> to clean, transform, and visualize the data.
+I identified key insights and made recommendations to <br> improve future marketing campaigns.
 -->